BU-CS320/Spring-2019/assignments/week9/README.md

 ### Notes
 * Automated tests have not been posted.
 * As described in the hints, `show` must write labdas in the haskell style.
 For instance the lambda term `(λx.x x) λx.x x` should show as `(\x -> x x) \x -> x x`.
 The standard precidence and associativity rules apply.
 * The parser should handle arbitrary lambda terms in the style above.
-The parser will be graded.
+The parser will be graded, though there are additional features you can add that are optional.

 ### Submit (similar to [week1](../week1))